7-Step Strategy Framework That Actually Works

 “Do I really need all 7 steps?”

 Yes.
-You can go through them quickly, but skipping problem definition or decision-making is how strategy turns into expensive documentation.
+You can move through them quickly, but skipping problem definition or decision-making is how strategy turns into expensive documentation.

 “How long should this take?”